 - 1 cup cold butter

 - CUSTARD SAUCE:

 - 1-1/4 teaspoons vanilla extract

-- Pour into a greased 13-in. x 9-in. baking dish.
+- Pour into a greased 13x9-in. baking dish.
 In a bowl, combine flour, brown sugar, oats and remaining sugar.
 Cut in butter until crumbly; sprinkle over rhubarb.
 Bake at 400° for 30 minutes.

 - Meanwhile, in a saucepan, whisk the egg yolks and sugar; stir in cream.
-Cook and stir over low heat until a thermometer reads 160° and mixture thickens, about 15-20 minutes.
+Cook and stir over low heat until a thermometer reads 160° and mixture thickens, 15-20 minutes.
 Remove from the heat; stir in vanilla.
 Serve warm over rhubarb crumble.
-Yield: 12 servings (2-1/2 cups sauce).

 My family loved this!
 Most of them had seconds.
 It was easy to make, too.